maurosoria/dirsearch/native/README.md

 and dynamically discovered paths.
 Native regex matching uses the hybrid `fancy-regex` engine: ordinary expressions retain the finite-automata fast path, while lookarounds and backreferences run in its bounded backtracking engine.
+Basic, Bearer/JWT, Digest, and target-embedded Basic origin authentication are performed inside the native engine.
+Digest challenge responses stay scoped to the original origin, including when redirects are enabled, and are cached per origin for later requests.
+Digest cannot be combined with byte-preserving raw HTTP targets, so that combination fails explicitly instead of silently sending an unauthenticated request.
+NTLM remains an explicit parse-time error because the native transport cannot yet guarantee both HTTPS channel binding and connection affinity under concurrent scans.

 ## Request state and ownership